Learning Deep Features for One-Class Classification

-The Area Under the Curve (AUC) and the Equal Error Rate (EER) of the Receiver Operating Characteristic (ROC) Curve are used to measure the performance of different methods.
+The Area Under the Curve (AUC) of the Receiver Operating Characteristic (ROC) Curve are used to measure the performance of different methods.
 The reported performance figures in this paper are the average AUC figures obtained by considering multiple classes available in the dataset.
 In all of our experiments, Euclidean distance was used to evaluate the similarity between a test image and the stored templates.
-In all experiments, the performance of the proposed method was evaluated based on both the Alexnet \cite{NIPS2012_ALEX} and the VGG16 \cite{DBLP:journals/corr/SimonyanZ14a} architectures.
+In all experiments, the performance of the proposed method was evaluated based on both the AlexNet \cite{NIPS2012_ALEX} and the VGG16 \cite{DBLP:journals/corr/SimonyanZ14a} architectures.
 In all experimental tasks, the following experiments were conducted.

 \textbf{AlexNet Features and VGG16 Features (Baseline). } One-class classification is performed using k-nearest neighbor, One-class SVM\cite{Scholkopf:2001:ESH:1119748.1119749}, Isolation Forest\cite{Bishop:2006:PRM:1162264} and Gaussian Mixture Model\cite{Bishop:2006:PRM:1162264} classifiers on $fc7$ AlexNet features and the $fc7$ VGG16 features, respectively.

-\textbf{Alexnet Binary and VGG16 Binary (Baseline).} A binary CNN is trained by having ImageNet samples and one-class image samples as the two classes using Alexnet and VGG16 architectures, respectively.
-Testing is performed using k-nearest neighbor, One-class SVM \cite{Scholkopf:2001:ESH:1119748.1119749}.} One-class SVM is trained on the image pixels of the training data.
-The SVM classifier output is used to perform verification.
+\textbf{AlexNet Binary and VGG16 Binary (Baseline).} A binary CNN is trained by having ImageNet samples and one-class image samples as the two classes using AlexNet and VGG16 architectures, respectively.
+Testing is performed using k-nearest neighbor, One-class SVM\cite{Scholkopf:2001:ESH:1119748.1119749}, Isolation Forest\cite{Bishop:2006:PRM:1162264} and Gaussian Mixture Model\cite{Bishop:2006:PRM:1162264} classifiers.

 \textbf{One-class Neural Network (OCNN).} Method proposed in \cite{ocnn} applied on the extracted features from the AlexNet and VGG16 networks.